 Perfect green beans seem to be available only for a month or two in the summer.
-This dish is a nice way to highlight them during that brief window.
-However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle dish regularly.
-I highly recommend using organic whole baby green beans.
+This tasty salad is a nice way to highlight them during that brief window.
+However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle recipe regularly.
+I highly recommend using organic, whole, baby green beans.

-- 2 tablespoons rice vinegar or white wine vinegar
+- 2 tbsp rice vinegar or white wine vinegar

 - 2 scallions, thinly sliced

 - freshly ground pepper or dried hot red pepper flakes, to taste

 - Toast the almonds on a dry skillet until golden, stirring frequently.
 Remove to a plate until needed.